Projects

 Equivariant Architectures for Visual Processing

-- Scale-Equivariant Networks for Neural Response Prediction - In Progress
+- Scale-Equivariant Networks for Neural Response Prediction - Poster, Dynamic Scale Equivariance in Retinal Neural Codes Supports Object Tracking, CoSyNe 2026

 - Adapted Scale-Equivariant Steerable Networks for neural response prediction to naturalistic video stimuli